 - Where: Mama Padmanand Marg, Girgaum, South Mumbai.
 Phone: 83291-10638 (cell).

 - Time: Performances start from around 9 p.m.

 - Tickets: 750-1,000 rupees for special events.

 The famed Hard Rock Cafe chain found its way to Worli in central Mumbai in 2006, and later opened a second outlet in suburban Andheri West.
+Unfortunately, the Worli branch has closed down although the Andheri one is still open.
 Anyone needing a good dose of American food and culture should head there.
-As would be expected at a Hard Rock Cafe the menu is packed with tasty burgers, fries, steak, salads, and indulgent deserts.
+The menu is packed with tasty burgers, fries, steak, salads, and indulgent deserts.
 It serves up a variety of live rock performances as well, including some big-name ticketed events.

 - Time: Open daily from noon to 1.30 a.m.

 - Tickets: From 750 rupees on live band nights, although this varies according to who’s performing.

 This unique, award-winning Mumbai bar is dedicated solely to retro music and the mature crowd loves it!
 In mid 2018, the owners decided to go one step further and recruit musicians to form a band called Pratham, to create original Hindi Indie music and play it at the venue.
 These groovy performances usually take place on the first Tuesday of every month.
 There are live Hindi acts on other Tuesdays and jam sessions on Sunday evenings as well.

 - Where: Shop 1/2, Ankleshwar, ONGC Colony, Bandra Reclamation, Bandra West, Mumbai.
 Phone: 90820-46382 (cell).